One of the three branched-chain amino acids — the group that muscles burn directly for fuel, bypassing the liver entirely.

 Where Isoleucine Is Found

 As an essential amino acid, isoleucine must come from food.
-It's found in high concentrations in most complete proteins:
+It is found in high concentrations in most complete proteins.
+Values below are approximate per standard serving: